shurik179/yozh/docs/quickstart/installation.rst

 Next step is installing  some CircuitPython libraries.
 Download the Adafruit's library bundle as a zip file from https://circuitpython.org/libraries.
 Unzip the archive to your hard drive.

 Connect Yozh robot to the computer using a micro USB cable.
+(It should be plugged into the USB port on the ItsyBitsy RP2040.)
 It should appear in your file browser as an external drive with the name `CIRCUITPY`.
 Open it to view contents.
 It might contain a folder named `lib`; if not, create one.
 Now, install the necessary libraries by copying the following files and folders from